-PREVENTION of deafness
+PREVENTION of hearing loss

 - Take steps to prevent ear infection (teach the child not to blow her nose hard when she has a cold).
 Treat ear infections at once when a child gets them.
-If the child has frequent ear infections, see a health worker or 'ear doctor'.
+If the child has frequent ear infections, see a health worker or "ear doctor."
 Do not put leaves or plugs of cotton in an infected ear.
 Let the pus run out.
 See p.
 309 in Where There Is No Doctor. - During pregnancy, do not take medicines that might harm the baby.
 Tell the health worker or doctor you are pregnant, and ask him to check if the medicine he prescribes is recommended during pregnancy. - Vaccinate girls and women against German measles (rubella) before they get pregnant (but never when pregnant).
-Or let young girls catch German measles by letting them play or sleep with a child who has them.
-This will give them a 'natural' vaccination.
 Pregnant women should avoid getting near anyone with German measles. - Have regular medical check-ups during pregnancy. - Eat as well as possible before and during pregnancy, use iodized salt, and include foods rich in iron and other vitamins and minerals. - Look for signs of hypothyroidism in the baby, and treat it early (see p.
-282). - Vaccinate the baby against measles (and, if possible, mumps). - Take precautions to prevent brain damage and cerebral palsy (see p.
-107 and 108). - Never put, or let the child put, pointed objects in the ears. - Avoid being near very loud noises.
+282). - Vaccinate the baby against measles (and, if possible, mumps). - Take precautions to prevent brain injury and cerebral palsy (see pp. 107 and 108). - Never put, or let the child put, pointed objects in the ears. - Avoid being near very loud noises.
 When a child cannot avoid them, teach him to cover his ears, or use ear plugs.

-Words to the family of a deaf child
+Words to the family of a child with hearing loss

-Deaf children can grow up to be loving and helpful sons and daughters, like other children.
 Try to let your child grow up.
 Give him the same rights and responsibilities as other children his age.

-If there is a chance for your child to go away to a school for the deaf, if it seems right, try to let him go.
-Deaf children learn in different ways than other children.
-The special school may provide more opportunities.
+If there is a chance for your child to go away to a school for children with hearing loss, if it seems right, try to let him go.
+Children with hearing loss learn in different ways than other children.
+The school may provide more opportunities.
 However, if your child is doing well at the village school, has a teacher who understands and helps him, and has many friends, he might do better there.
 Help him understand the choices and see what he thinks would be best.
 Be sure he knows he has a loving family to come home to.

-After they finish school, deaf children can do many different kinds of work.
-Deaf people have become accountants, teachers, lawyers, farmers, health workers, clerks, skilled craftsworkers, and doctors.
-It is worth the effort to see that deaf children and adults get training and find work.
+After they finish school, your child can do many different kinds of work.
+People with hearing loss have become accountants, teachers, lawyers, farmers, health workers, clerks, skilled craftsworkers, and doctors.
+It is worth the effort to see that children and adults with hearing loss get training and find work.